 The Reasons Behind VARs Decision Not to Review Corners Following Sean Dyches Concerns

-Frustration for Nottingham Forest Manager Sean Dyche
+Frustration for Nottingham Forest Manager Nuno Espírito Santo

-Dyche recounted how Nicolo Savona insisted he had kept the ball in play, yet Assistant Referee Akil Howson signaled for a corner.
+Nuno recounted how Nicolò Savona insisted he had kept the ball in play, yet Assistant Referee Akil Howson signaled for a corner.
 A similar situation occurred just a week prior when Bournemouth’s Marcus Tavernier scored directly from a corner that should have resulted in a goal kick instead.
-Dyche aired his grievances, stating, “Two in two weeks is ridiculous.
-There should be a mechanism in place to correct this oversight,” underscoring the urgency for review mechanisms given the direct impact on the game.
+Nuno aired his grievances, stating,

 The Ifab’s Decision on Corner Reviewability